The Assistant Editor's Toolkit

 We are excited to announce the release of the Assistant Editor’s Toolkit, our new professional resource to support Editorial Trainees and Assistant Editors’ career development in the cutting room.

 Check out our article to find out more about why we created the Toolkit.
+The Assistant Editor’s Toolkit is an exclusive resource for Bectu Members.

 What is the Assistant Editor’s Toolkit?